ucb-datalab/ucb-datalab.github.io/index.md

 #### Prereqs

-* Astrophysical background: Astro 7A & 7B
+* Astrophysical background: Astro 7A & 7B OR two of Astro 160, 161, 162.
+One course may be taken concurrently.
 * Math background: Calculus (including Math 53), Linear Algebra (Math 54 or Physics 89)
 * Proficiency or fluency in the Python programming language.
 * N.B.: This is NOT the place to learn how to program for the first time